Lesson video

 Art movements can have works in different disciplines and they can also share common themes and ideas.

-So the disciplines of painting, drawing, and installation that we looked at in our first section can be found in the Pop Art movement.
+So the disciplines of painting, drawing and installation that we looked at in our first section can be found in the Pop Art movement.

-So here we have a timeline, and Pop Art emerged in the mid 20th century, so around 1950, and shared the common idea of blurring the line between what was traditionally known as fine art and popular culture.
+And Pop Art emerged in mid 20th century so around 1950, and shared the common idea of blurring the line between what was traditionally known as fine art and popular culture.

-So traditionally that wasn't thought of something as being fine art because it was in everyday life.
+So traditionally, that wasn't thought of something as being fine art because it was in everyday life.

-The artists used different disciplines to express this idea and they depicted everyday images and objects such as comic books, famous celebrities, soup cans, and indeed fast foods like this picture of this hot dog.
+And they depicted every day images and objects such as comic books, famous celebrities, soup cans, and indeed fast foods like this picture of this hot dog.

-Now there were many, many artists within Pop Art and many, many disciplines included, but these are just a few examples.
+In Pop Art, some of the artists and their disciplines include, now there are many, many artists within Pop Art, and many many disciplines included, but these are just a few examples.

-So we have Roy Lichtenstein, who was born in 1923 and died in 1977, and he used lots of different disciplines including painting, printmaking, mixed media, collage, and sculpture.
+So we have Roy Lichtenstein, who was born in 1923 and died in 1977.

-Marjorie Strider was born in 1931 and died in 2014, and she used painting, sculpture, mixed media, and installation.
+Marjorie Strider, was born in 1931 and died in 2014, and she used painting, sculpture, mixed media and installation.

-And Andy Warhol, born in 1928 and died in 1987, used painting, printmaking, video, photography, sculpture, and indeed fashion too.
+And Andy Warhol, born in 1928 and died in 1987, used painting, printmaking, video, photography, sculpture, and indeed fashion, too.

 So looking at these disciplines, do they only use one discipline to express their creativity?
 They don't, do they?
 As artists, we can use lots and lots of different disciplines to express our creativity in different ways.